zachcoss/requestworkbox-api/README.md

 ### List projects

-List projects you own, are a member of, or have been invited to.
+List projects you own or are a member of.

 ```
 // POST https://api.requestworkbox.com/list-projects